Sunday, February 15, 2026

 Jonah and the Prodigal son

-I just finished reading Jonah and I feel like there is a parallel between Jonah's sorry and the prodigal son parable, which was originally the Parable of the Two Sons.
+I just finished reading Jonah and I feel like there is a parallel between Jonah's story and the prodigal son parable, which was originally the Parable of the Two Sons.
 Ninevah is the prodigal son's analog, and Jonah is the analog for the faithful son.

 I need to stew on this a while and see if it pans out.